Auto mechanic: General repair

 A general repair professional diagnoses and repairs electrical and mechanical vehicle systems including (but not limited to) brakes, driveline, starting, charging, lighting, engine, HVAC, supplemental restraints, suspension and transmission systems.
 Some general repair professionals are only capable or certified for select systems, while master professionals (generally speaking) are capable or certified across all vehicle systems.

 Heavy line

 A heavy line mechanic performs major mechanical repairs such as engine or transmission replacement.
 Some heavy line mechanics also perform overhaul procedures for these components.

 Lubrication

 A lubrication professional, often shortened to lube tech, is an entry-level position that focuses on basic preventive maintenance services rather than repairs.
-The tasks that can be performed are typically limited to automotive fluid, filter, belt and hose replacement.
+The tasks that can be performed are typically limited to automotive fluid, filter, belt, hose replacement and often times tire maintenance.
 Lube techs are employed by nearly every type of automotive repair shop, however, they are most prevalent in quick lube or express service shops because they lower business overhead resulting in a less expensive service as compared to traditional automotive workshops.

 Mobile

 A mobile professional performs most of the same repairs as a general repair professional, except does so at the customer's location rather than inside a brick and mortar facility.
-In the United States, companies such as Wrench and YourMechanic leverage the lower business overhead of not having a physical automobile repair shop to offer consumers more competitive pricing.